NOVEMBER 2021

-Introduction: Feldman, Ingardona & Co. (the “firm”) is a registered investment adviser with the U.S. Securities and Exchange Commission (“SEC”) privately owned by William M. Feldman, Chairman & Chief Executive Officer, Alex M. Ingardona, President & Chief Operating Officer and Timothy M. Hart, Vice President.
+Introduction: Feldman, Ingardona & Co. (“the “firm”) is a registered investment adviser with the U.S. Securities and Exchange Commission (“SEC”).
+We offer our clients investment advisory services.
 The Firm is also licensed as a business entity with the Illinois Department of Insurance.
-The firm deregistered as a broker-dealer with the SEC effective November 7, 2021.
-The firm’s withdrawal from broker-dealer registration has no impact on its investment advisory business or its registration with the SEC as an investment adviser.
-You should be aware that services and fees differ between investment advisers and broker-dealers, and it is important for retail investors to understand the differences.
+Clients should be aware that services and fees differ between investment advisers and broker-dealers and it is important for retail investors to understand the differences.
 Free and simple tools are available for you to research firms and financial professionals at www.Investor.gov/CRS, a website maintained by the SEC.
 These tools can provide you with educational materials about broker-dealers, investment advisers, and investing in general.

-Client investment portfolios are reviewed at a minimum of once a quarter by our firm’s officers, Mr. Feldman, Mr. Ingardona and Mr. Hart.
+Client investment portfolios are reviewed at a minimum of quarterlyonce a quarter by the our firm’s officers.
 Market conditions that might cause a wide variance in the overall asset allocation, or other factors, could cause a more frequent review.

 For additional information, please review our Form ADV Part 2A Brochure (Items 4 and 7) which is available on the SEC’s website at www.adviserinfo.sec.gov or requesting a copy from us by calling the number noted above.

 Fees may be paid direct by the client, or the client may authorize the custodian holding client funds and securities to deduct advisory fees direct from the client account in accordance with statements prepared and submitted to the custodian by us.
-The custodian will provide periodic account statements to the client.
+The custodian will provide account statements to the client, no less than quarterly.
 Such statements will reflect all fee withdrawals by us.
 It is the client’s responsibility to verify the accuracy of the fee calculation.
 The custodian will not determine whether the fee is properly calculated.

 In certain circumstances, advisory fees may be negotiated and may differ among clients based upon a number of factors, such as the number of investing entities or accounts in the investment portfolio and the complexity of the overall investment strategy.